Strategic design: Applications

 Businesses are the main consumers of strategic design, but the public, political and not-for-profit sectors are also making increasing use of the discipline.
 Its applications are varied, yet often aim to strengthen one of the following: product branding, product development, corporate identity, corporate branding, operating and business models, and service delivery.

 Strategic design has become increasingly crucial in recent years, as businesses and organisations compete for a share of today's global and fast-paced marketplace.

 "To survive in today’s rapidly changing world, products and services must not only anticipate change, but drive it.
-Businesses that don’t will lose market share to those that do.
+Businesses that won’t lose market share to those that do.
 There have been many examples of strategic design breakthroughs over the years and in an increasingly competitive global market with rapid product cycles, strategic design is becoming more important".